strangewarp/Exolith/README.md

-# Snekbox
+# Exolith
-Various firmwares for the ATMEGA328-based Snekbox project (in development).
+Various firmwares for the ATMEGA328-based Exolith project (in development).